Boardwalk update 12/8/2020

 All interior and balcony electrical boxes and outlets have been completed except unit 285 which has been occupied by the owner.
 It will be done when they depart.
 Now that those are complete, all foam insulation in the south walls has been placed except for the 4th and 5th floors, which will be finished next week.
 All sheetrock has been completed on floors 10, 9, 8, 7, and 6.
 By Monday, all interior work in floors 9 and 10 should be done.
 Work on the south exterior wall on the 83 and 84 stack is down to the 2nd floor with the first pass for removal of caulking and replacement.
 By the first of the week, they should start back on the 10th floor with the final two coats.

 There have been issues this week with the north elevator, and we have been waiting on Otis to figure out the problem.
 South elevator has been working well.
 New flooring is scheduled to be installed in the north elevator on the 17th.
 I had a lengthy discussion last night with the building consultant that was sent by the insurance company.
 He was finalizing his report submission to the inside adjuster – which he said was to get some advance money coming our way.
 I called the inside adjuster on Monday because I received a notice that the claim had be re-assigned to a new adjuster.
 Our discussion was very frank, and I was critical of the fact that we were this far into the process and were yet to have any idea of what the size of the claim was and when we could expect some advance.
-I don’t know if that discussion had anything to do with the call last night, but we will see. – DB
+I do not know if that discussion had anything to do with the call last night, but we will see. – DB

 Boardwalk update 11/10/2020

 Work on the south face of the building is moving along.
-The 81 and 82 stack is complete and they are now on the 82 and 83 stack.
+The 81 and 82 stacks are complete, and they are now on the 82 and 83 stacks.
 Work is ongoing on the balcony joints and they are about to start on the 8th floor with 10 and 9 complete.
-By Friday all the electrical work in the units should be complete.
+By Friday, all the electrical work in the units should be complete.
 The sheetrock crew has gone back behind the electrician and have insulated the south walls and hung the sheetrock all the way down to the 5th floor.
 Our goal is to have a list by the end of the week of units that are nearly complete on interior work, or if not complete what remains to finish.
-The elevators appear to be functioning satisfactorily but we have not yet replaced the flooring in the north elevator.
+The elevators appear to be functioning satisfactorily, but we have not yet replaced the flooring in the north elevator.
 In addition, we will see by the end of the week if we will be able to meet the November 23 date previously set for renters to be able to occupy the building.
 My thinking today is we may have to push that date back a little.
 Even if the units are finished inside there will still be considerable work going on the exterior which will be noisy and not pleasant for renters.
 We will make the best call we can.
-There are not restrictions on owners coming to their units but we have had a couple of instances where owners were here and would not allow workmen in their unit.
+There are not restrictions on owners coming to their units, but we have had a couple of instances where owners were here and would not allow workmen in their unit.
 As a result, the workers were told to bypass that unit and move on.

 On another front, the claim process continues to drag on and at this point we still have no idea what the actual settlement from the insurance company will be.
 The process was slowed even further last week when we received notice that the claim had been re-assigned to a different inside adjuster.
 I spoke to him yesterday and got no information on the status since he said he was waiting on reports from the building consultant and engineer that had visited the building.
 If we do not see any movement in the next week to 10 days, then we may need to bring in someone to assist with the claim. – DB